tmadnan10/tmadnan10.github.io/_pages/about.md

 Research Experience
 ------
-Currently, I am working in the ROC-HCI lab led by Prof. Ehsan Hoque, Associate Professor, CSE, UR.
-I have joined the <b>PARK<b> project, where I am trying to detect Parkinson's from videos containing facial expressions.
+Currently, I am working in the ROC-HCI lab led by <b>Prof. Ehsan Hoque</b>, Associate Professor, CSE, UR.
+I have joined the <b>PARK</b> project, where I am trying to detect Parkinson's from videos containing facial expressions.

 During my M.Sc.
 Thesis and most of my academic career, I have worked on <b>big data analytics</b>, <b>cloud computing</b>, and <b>distributed systems</b>.
 In my M.Sc.
 Thesis, I worked on deriving a scalable and federated technique of PCA, which is applicable to any arbitrarily large dimensional datasets.
 I would like to highlight that, an article titled <b>Fast, scalable, and geo-distributed PCA for big data analytics</b>, based on my M.Sc.
 Thesis was published in the Elsevier Journal <b>Information Systems</b> in the 98th volume of May 2021.